Fonyód District

 Fonyód (Fonyódi járás) is a district in northern part of Somogy County.
-Fonyód is also the name of the town where the district seat is found.
-The district is located in the Southern Transdanubia Statistical Region.
+Fonyód is also the name of the town where the district seat is located.
+The district is part of the Southern Transdanubia Statistical Region.

 Geography

 Fonyód District borders with Tapolca District and Balatonfüred District (Veszprém County) to the north, Siófok District and Tab District to the east, Kaposvár District to the south, Marcali District to the west.
 The number of the inhabited places in Fonyód District is 21.

 Municipalities

 The district has 4 towns and 17 villages.